wp-plugins/jsmol2wp/readme.txt

 2. Applet for a small molecule.

 == Changelog ==
+= 1.03 =
+* updated jsmol package from Jmol sourceforge
+* Remove beta from help.htm
+* fix bug where load param was not working
 = 1.02 =
 * fixes to this readme.txt file to improve the display at the wordpress.org plugin repository = 1.01 =